A three layer neural network can represent any multivariate function: Introduction

 \section{Introduction}

+Over the past 30 years, the topic of artificial neural networks has been a vibrant area of research.
+Neural networks are powerful computation devices, which have applications in many fields and problem domains.
+Application areas range from medicine to petroleum science and geology.
+In fact neural networks are introduced in any situation where there are problems of prediction, classification or control.
+Undoubtedly the greatest advantage of neural networks is their ability to be used as an arbitrary function approximation and/or implementation mechanism.
+In the present article, we are interested in the question of precise representation of multivariate functions by neural networks.

-The 1987 paper of Hecht-Nielsen \cite{Hecht}, one of the pioneering papers in neural network theory, gained tremendous attention of researchers during the following decades after its publication.
+It should be remarked that one of the pioneering papers in neural network theory is the 1987 paper by Hecht-Nielsen \cite{Hecht}.
+This paper gained tremendous attention of many researchers during the following decades after its publication.
 The main result of \cite{Hecht} is based on the Kolmogorov Superposition Theorem \cite{Kol}.
-It shows that any continuous multivariate function can be implemented by a three-layer neural network as follows.
+It shows that any continuous multivariate function can be implemented by a special three-layer neural network as follows.

-\textbf{Theorem 1} (Hecht-Nielsen). \textit{Given a natural number $d>1$ and any continuous function $f:\mathbb{I}^{d}\rightarrow \mathbb{R}$, $y=f( \mathbf{x})$, where $\mathbb{I}$ is the closed unit interval $[0,1].$ Then $ f $ can be implemented exactly by three-layer neural network having $d$ processing elements $\mathbf{x}=(x_{1},...,x_{d})$ in the first (input) layer, $2d+1$ processing elements in the middle layer and a processing element $y$ in the top (output) layer.}
+\textbf{Theorem 1} (Hecht-Nielsen \cite{Hecht}). \textit{Given a natural number $d>1$ and any continuous function $f:\mathbb{I}^{d}\rightarrow \mathbb{R}$, $y=f( \mathbf{x})$, where $\mathbb{I}$ is the closed unit interval $[0,1].$ Then $ f $ can be implemented exactly by three-layer neural network having $d$ processing elements $\mathbf{x}=(x_{1},...,x_{d})$ in the first (input) layer, $2d+1$ processing elements in the middle layer and a processing element $y$ in the top (output) layer.}

 \textit{The processing elements on the first layer simply distribute the input $\mathbf{x}$-vector components to the processing elements of the second layer.}

 \textit{The processing elements of the second layer implement the following transfer functions:}